 “I wanted to look in the mirror and say I did it my way.” – Allen Iverson

-I think it’s safe to say you did things your own way, and it damn sure wasn’t the easiest way.
+I think it’s safe to say you did things your own way, and it damn sure wasn’t the easy way.
 You left the game a better place.
-Synonymous with Philadelphia and the number 3, A.I leaves the game a legend.
+Synonymous with Philadelphia and the number 3, A.I will always have a special place within the hearts of fans.

-As you are inducted to the Hall-Of-Fame tonight, I just want to say thank you Allen for everything you did in your career, it has been an honor to watch you play during my childhood.
-Congrats to Allen Iverson the HALL OF FAMER!
+As you are inducted to the Hall-Of-Fame tonight, I just want to say thank you Allen for everything you did in your career, it has been an honor to watch you play throughout my childhood.
+Congrats to Allen Iverson the HALL-OF-FAMER!